movement package

 Parameters:

-move(time, update_boundary_velocity=None, boundary_conditions=None)[source]
+move(time, update_boundary_velocity=None, boundary_conditions=None, solver_parameters=None)[source]

 Assemble and solve the Laplacian system and update the coordinates.